XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-entry-types/accountroot.md

 | `WalletLocator`               | String    | Hash256           | No        | An arbitrary 256-bit value that users can set. |
 | `WalletSize`                  | Number    | UInt32            | No        | Unused.
 (The code supports this field but there is no way to set it.) |

-## Special AMM AccountRoot Objects
+## Special AMM AccountRoot Entries

 _(Requires the [AMM amendment][] :not_enabled:)_